Originally a type of asset finance called Venture Leasing, venture debt was not established in the UK until the early 2000s.

 Fortunately, venture debt fills the financing gap when scale-up companies want to sell into international markets.

 As a result, venture debt has paved the way for a new market of cross-border facilities, offered alongside equity-sponsored financing.

-This is even more important for international companies with multiple markets as having an international debt fund is great because they know the market, can lend in the same currency, and offer a strategic advantage without taking control of your company.
+This is even more important for international companies with multiple markets.
+Having an international debt fund is great because they know the market, they can lend in the same currency, and offer a strategic advantage without taking control of your company.

 Find out the most common uses of venture debt loans below:

 M&A is a great way to gain traction in a new market.
 Instead of spending millions on developing and marketing a new product, an M&A strategy will allow you to spearhead the market and reduce competition at the same time.